ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 $ bal edi codegen <edi-schema-path> <output-path>
 ```

-The generated parsing function (i.e., `fromEdiString(...)`) can read EDI text files into generated records, which can be accessed from the Ballerina code similar to accessing any other Ballerina record.
+The generated parsing function (i.e., `fromEdiString(...)`) can read EDI text files into generated records, which can be accessed from the Ballerina code, similar to accessing any other Ballerina record.
 Similarly, the generated serialization function (i.e., `toEdiString(...)`) can serialize generated Ballerina records into EDI text.

 ### Package generation usage